babylon-runtime/babylon-runtime.github.io/_pages/publications/converting-existing-scene-to-runtime.md

 [![Edit convert-scene-lightmaps-using-patch-meshes](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/embed/convert-scene-lightmaps-using-patch-meshes-02-s4lj2?codemirror=1&highlights=5,6,10,11,12&fontsize=12&hidenavigation=1&module=%2Fassets%2Fpatches%2Flightmaps.patch&theme=dark)

+But why do I want an advanced way here, if it's already work as patch?
+Actually, for performance reason, it's not a great idea to use _r.load for each material on a mesh, especially if there's a lot: this increase textures number as it create a new element at each call.
+Patch way for this need is probably not the best practice.

+That's why we need to go further.

 ### Advanced way, mix of javascript & \_r

 Sometimes, for particular operations, you'll not avoid using raw javascript.